Big Money Rapidly Re-Entering the Precious Metals Market

 To John Hathaway, co-manager of the Sprott Gold Equities fund, the flock towards gold is fairly clear-cut.
 Along with investors no longer being able to rely on former safe-havens, Hathaway pointed out that central bank gold demand is being powered by a desire to move away from the dollar due to several factors, including low Treasury yields and excessive borrowing.

 Guggenheim co-founder: Silver is likely to go on another massive run of price catch-up

 In an interview with Bloomberg at Davos, Scott Minerd, co-founder and CIO of Guggenheim Partners, shared his unabashedly bullish view on where silver is heading as gold continues to hover above six-year highs.
 Like many others, Minerd thinks that silver prices have fallen too far behind for the fourth time in the last 20 years, and that we are due for a fourth bout of massive price gains as the metal plays catch-up with gold.

 Minerd is more optimistic than most, however, as the fund manager referred to silver as his number one conviction trade in 2020.
 Elaborating on his prediction, Minerd pointed out that gold is very close to its all-time peak while silver remains roughly 65% below its own high.
 In line with historical precedent, Minerd expects silver prices to explode this year and post yet another performance for the ages.

 Minerd was also critical of most assets, referring to them as a ponzi scheme being perpetuated by central banks.
 Minerd doesn’t put much faith in the recent performances of stocks and bonds, as he believes their prices have been inflated by central bank money printing.
-Given his belief that both equities and bonds rest on very shaky foundations, Minerd expressed concerns that either of the markets could be setting itself up for disaster.2020, central banks, economy, global economy, gold, gold as investment, gold price
+Given his belief that both equities and bonds rest on very shaky foundations, Minerd expressed concerns that either of the markets could be setting itself up for disaster.2020, central banks, economy, Featured, global economy, gold, gold as investment, gold price